And speaking of Instagram, I had a very odd (in a good way) interaction on there recently.

 I’ve been the proud owner of a BBP bag for about 2 years now.
 The unique design first drew me when I started riding motorcycles.
 This bag allows me to push the weight down onto my lower back instead of pushing me onto the handle bars.
 It also doubles as an over the shoulder tote-bag.
 They have a nifty little vid on their homepage that shows how easy the bag converts.
 The picture above is the XL version as I have 17" laptop.

 I give them props for standing behind their product.
 They offer a lifetime warranty and they mean it.
 I’ve only had two problems in the past two years but both times they helped w/only a minimum of fuss.
 The first bag had to be replaced completely.
 They had just branched into larger bags and the zipper compartment was faulty.
 Once I sent them a pic of the broken zipper, they sent me a new one pronto.

 My second problem popped up recently.
 The back buckle has a little resistance lip to keep the straps from slipping.
 One of the lips cracked off.
 Once again, the folks over at BBP sent me my new shoulder strap w/just a picture for proof.
 I did have to pay for shipping but that was expected.

 Anyway, if you are in the market for a new bag, give’em a whirl.
 It may or may not be for you but I can vouch first hand they stand behind their product.
 A very rare thing these days.

 A big thank you to all the kind words and advice from so many of you.
 I’m very honored people have followed my constant back and forth’s with TFA so intently.
 Lord knows, it has been a bit of a roller coaster.

 I’m not really that depressed.
 Sure I’m sad.
 But, if I think about it, I haven’t really lost him.
 We’ve just altered the parameters of our relationship.
 I still feel the same way.
 In an odd way, I actually feel closer to him.
 I’m content to be his friend and confidant.
 Who knows what the future holds.
 Worst case scenario, I made a very good friend.

 In completely unrelated news, work was a bore today.
-I did manage to log on and order 4 new pair of jeans.2
+I did manage to log on and order 4 new pair of jeans.
+Gooster will be so happy.